 There are evolutionary reasons for having a sweet tooth, but why does dessert come at the end of the meal?

-Humans, like many other mammals, are born with an innate preference for a sweet taste.
+Like many other mammals, humans are born with an innate preference for sweet-tasting foods.
 This preference can be observed in newborns and even premature babies: the sweet taste helps them relax and suck more, which increases their food intake.

 Our mouth contains specialized receptors for the sweet taste.
-When they recognize a sugar molecule, they turn on a signaling pathway that reaches the brain and provokes a feeling of pleasure.
-This mechanism is actually an evolutionary remnant from the time when rich and nutritious food was a rare commodity.
-We prefer sweet taste, since sweet food in nature is usually of good quality – e.g., sweet fruit, which is rich in many nutrients.
+When they recognize a sugar molecule, they turn on a signaling pathway that reaches the brain and stimulates a feeling of pleasure.
+This mechanism is actually an evolutionary residue from the time when rich and nutritious food was a rare commodity.
+We prefer sweet, since sweet food in nature is usually of good quality – e.g., sweet fruit, which is rich in many nutrients.

 It is interesting to observe how the preference for sweet taste declines with age, as children prefer sweet taste more than adults do.
-One of the explanations for this phenomenon is that children require very rich food as long as they are growing, and this need diminishes later on.
+One of the explanations for this phenomenon is that children require very rich food while they are growing, and this need diminishes later on.

 This claim is reinforced by the fact that some cultures do not have the habit of ending a meal with something sweet – for instance, in France, where they usually end a meal with ripe cheeses, or in different regions of India, where there is no dessert at all.
 If it were a biological need, it would most likely be a cross-cultural custom, like the global reaction of babies to sweet taste.
-Dessert may have come from an attempt to "bribe" children into eating their meat and broccoli, which lead to the habit of ending a meal with something sweet.
+Dessert may have originated in the attempt to “bribe” children into eating their meat and broccoli, which lead to the habit of ending a meal with something sweet.

 Translated by Elee Shimshoni